jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-01-15.md

     * Proof of participation (attendance at meet-ups, contribution to core or contrib, donation, membership)?

 Notes:
+ * Test with GitHub to start [https://github.com/DrupalAssociationSA/InternalDocumentation/issues/2]
+ * Issues:
+ ** Identity
+ ** Country of Origin
+ ** As much participation as possible

-Reporter and Backup:
+Reporter and Backup: Group

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Durban